Interferon type III

 The type III interferon group is a group of anti-viral cytokines, that consists of four IFN-λ (lambda) molecules called IFN-λ1, IFN-λ2, IFN-λ3 (also known as IL29, IL28A and IL28B respectively), and IFN-λ4.
 They were discovered in 2003.
 Their function is similar to that of type I interferons, but is less intense and serves mostly as a first-line defense against viruses in the epithelium.

 Genomic location

 Genes encoding this group of interferons are all located on the long arm of chromosome 19 in human, specifically in region between 19q13.12 and 19q13.13.
-IFNL1 gene, encoding IL-29, is located downstream of IFNL2, encoding IL-28A.
+The IFNL1 gene, encoding IL-29, is located downstream of IFNL2, encoding IL-28A.
 IFNL3, encoding IL28B, is located downstream of IFNL4.

-In mice, the genes encoding for type III interferons are located on chromosome 7 and the family consist only of IFN-λ2 and IFN-λ3.
+In mice, the genes encoding for type III interferons are located on chromosome 7 and the family consists only of IFN-λ2 and IFN-λ3.

 Structure

 Interferons

 All interferon groups belong to class II cytokine family which have a conserved structure that comprises six α-helices.
 The proteins of type III interferon group are highly homologous and show high amino acid sequence similarity between.
 The similarity between IFN-λ2 and IFN-λ3 is approximately 96%, similarity of IFNλ1 to IFNλ 2/3 is around 81%.
 Lowest similarity is found between IFN-λ4 and IFN-λ3 - only around 30%.
 Unlike type I interferon group, which consist of only one exon, type III interferons consist of multiple exons.